The Economics BA Program: Academic Requirements

 - ECO 3400/Business, Government, and Society

 Additional notes for economics majors:

-- In addition to the grade requirement in the two introductory courses, economics majors must maintain an average GPA of 2.0 (C) or higher in required courses, but not necessarily in any one course.
+- In addition to the grade requirement in the two introductory courses, economics majors must maintain a GPA of 2.0 (C) or higher in required courses, but not necessarily in any one course (except where specified).